aditya-rac/yara-kafka/Readme.md

  Breakdown
 1. Dynamic Stream (dynstr.py)
-    This script captures live network traffic and sends the data to a Kafka topic (real-network-traffic).
+    This script captures live network traffic from TCPDump and sends the data to a Kafka topic (real-network-traffic).

 Key components:
     KafkaProducer: Streams captured network traffic into Kafka.